 Twin-dodecahedrons

-When two dodecahedrons collide, they form a pair.
+When two dodecahedrons collide under pressure, they form a pair.

-For illustrations, the dodecahedrons having outward pointing vectors are colored red and dodecahedrons with inward pointing vectors green.
+For illustrations, the dodecahedrons having outward pointing vectors will be colored red, and dodecahedrons with inward pointing vectors will be green.

-The neutron emerges when two green or two red dodecahedrons collide.
+The neutron is produced when two green or two red dodecahedrons collide.

 Neutronforming3

-Two dodecahedrons at speed above zero, cannot have on the merging faces two neutrinos in the same chirality.
-The Pauli Exclusion Principle defines this behavior as a principle.
+Two dodecahedrons cannot have a merging face with two neutrinos with the same chirality.
+The Pauli Exclusion Principle defines this exclusion behavior as a fundamental principle.

-The Dutch Paradigm explains the logic of this Pauli Exclusion Principle principle in a separate chapter.
+The Dutch Paradigm explains the logic of this Pauli Exclusion Principle in a separate chapter.

 With one neutrino less, the neutron has ½ spin.

-The manifestation of asymmetrical free electric energy is zero.
-On the binding face, the vectors representing this manifestation point and rotate in the opposite direction.
-The single neutrino in the binding face interferes with these two gamma photons.
+The outward expression of the asymmetrical free electric energy of the neutron, modeled as a double dodecahedron, is zero.
+On the binding face, the vectors representing this expression point and rotate in opposite directions.
+The single neutrino on the binding face interacts with two gamma photons.